se4ai/se4ai.github.io/docs/abc/mine.md

   the probability of those symbols are $$p_i=\frac{n_i}{n}$$ and their entropy is $$e=-\sum_ip_ilog_2(p_i)$$.

+Sometimes standard deviation is described as _variance_.
+These two quanitites are related as follows: standard deviation is the square root of the variance.
+Note that all these values (entropy, standard deviation, and variance) are minimal when there is least diversity in the sample.

-To illustrate that, suppose we were considering spliting the data on _lines of code_.
+To illustrate this kind of splitting, suppose we were considering spliting the data on _lines of code_.
 If we split at _loc&lt;100_ then that would produce two splits of very similar _efforts_: